GeorgeCLu/blog_backend/README.md

 Data is is stored in a NOSQL document database on MongoDB Atlas.

-The backend is tested using the Jest and the supertest libaries.
+The backend is tested using the Jest and the supertest libraries.

 User authentication for logging in is done using the bcrypt and jsonwebtoken packages.